bamason2/ttp451-module/docs/labs/Lab_1.md

 - Evaluate and visualise a cost function.
 - Use different solvers in MATLAB&copy; to solve optimisation problems.
-- Solve real world optimisation problems relating to engines.
+- Solve real world optimisation problems relating to powertrains.

 ## Aims and Objectives